hashgraph/hedera-services/docs/privileged-transactions.md

-The Hedera network reserves the first [`ledger.numReservedSystemEntities=1000`](../hedera-node/src/main/resources/bootstrap.properties#L37) entity numbers for use by the system.
+The Hedera network reserves the first [`ledger.numReservedSystemEntities=1000`](../hedera-node/src/main/resources/bootstrap.properties#L37) entity numbers for its own uses.
 An account with a number in the reserved range is called a **system account**.
 A file with a number in the reserved range is called a **system file**.

 ## System account roles

 Certain system accounts have predefined roles in the network.

-For the purposes of this document, we primarily care about the the following:
+For the purposes of this document, we care about the the following:
- - The **treasury account**, which upon network creation receives all minted ℏ except those explicitly designated for a network node account.
+ - The **treasury**, which upon network creation receives all minted ℏ except those explicitly designated for a network node account.
- - The **address book admin account**, used to manage metadata on network nodes such as their id numbers, IP addresses, TLS certificate information, and signing keys.
+ - The **address book admin**, used to manage metadata on network nodes such as their id numbers, IP addresses, TLS certificate information, and signing keys.
- - The **fee schedules admin account**, used to set the prices of resources consumed by HAPI operations.
+ - The **fee schedules admin**, used to set the prices of resources consumed by HAPI operations.
- - The **exchange rates admin account**, used to set the network's active conversion ratio between USD and ℏ.
+ - The **exchange rates admin**, used to set the network's active conversion ratio between USD and ℏ.
- - The **freeze admin account**, used to schedule maintenance periods during which the network stops accepting new transactions.
+ - The **freeze admin**, used to schedule maintenance periods during which the network stops accepting new transactions.
- - The **system delete admin account**, used to delete files or contracts which may have been created on the network with illicit storage contents.
+ - The **system delete admin**, used to delete files or contracts which may have been created on the network with illicit storage contents.
 (Note that crypto accounts, topics, and tokens are untouchable.)
- - The **system undelete admin account**, used to reverse provisional actions of the system delete admin account under certain conditions.
+ - The **system undelete admin**, used to reverse provisional actions of the system delete admin account under certain conditions.
  - The **system admin**, used primarily to manage the keys of the above admin accounts;
  or substitute for them in circumstances where they have been compromised or rendered